packnback/site/packnback.github.io/content/blog/programming_languages.md

 ---

 Choosing a programming language for a project is a compromise over what you what you need, what you have, what you know and what you like.
+This post is just my thought process when selecting the implementation language for packnback.

 # What we need